Tianfu New Area

 It is understood that the first 84 projects of Chengdu Tianfu New Area include 51 industry projects with the investment of 169.5 billion RMB (including 27 industrial projects with an investment of 82.35 billion RMB and 24 service projects with an investment of 87.15 billion RMB), 29 infrastructure projects with an investment of 43.4 billion RMB, and 4 ecology projects with an investment of 1.5 billion RMB.

-Major projects in the Tianfu New Area include the construction of the New Century Global Centre (complete), Chengdu Tianfu International Airport and the Chengdu Contemporary Arts Centre.
+Major projects in the Tianfu New Area include the construction of the New Century Global Centre (opened July 2013), Chengdu Tianfu International Airport (opened June 2021), and the Chengdu Contemporary Arts Centre.
 Another major project is the 900-acre (5,463 mu) Meishan California Smart City (MCSC) development, which is focused on renewable energy, energy generation, distribution, storage, testing, inspection, and certification, and new technologies.

-The first Legoland Themepark in China will be located in Meishan.
+The first Legoland Theme Park in China, Legoland Sichuan, will be located in Meishan in 2025.